Become an adjunct faculty member at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!

 Stipend is determined by enrollment.

-During the application process, you will be asked to complete an Application Form and include the following:
+During the application process, you will be asked to complete a Qualtrics survey and include the following:

 - Cover Letter outlining your interest in teaching at University College and qualifications

 - Names and contact information for three references

 - Unofficial or official transcripts of your highest degree

 - Diversity statement

 The University of Denver is an equal opportunity employer.
 The University of Denver prohibits discrimination on the basis of race, color, national origin, age (40 years and over in the employment context), religion, disability, sexual orientation, gender identity, gender expression, genetic information, marital status, veteran status, and any other class of individuals protected from discrimination under federal, state, or local law, regulation, or ordinance in any of the university's educational programs and activities, and in the employment (including application for employment) and admissions (including application for admission) context, as required by Title IX of the Education Amendments of 1972; Title III of the Americans with Disabilities Act of 1990, as amended in 2008; Section 504 of the Rehabilitation Act of 1973; Title VI and VII of the Civil Rights Act of 1964; the Age Discrimination Act of 1975; the Age Discrimination in Employment Act of 1967; and any other federal, state, and local laws, regulations, or ordinances that prohibit discrimination, harassment, and/or retaliation.
 For the university's complete Non-Discrimination Statement, please see http://www.du.edu/equalopportunity/non-discrimination-statement.

 All offers of employment are based upon satisfactory completion of a criminal history background check.